Things to Consider Before Choosing a Mortgage

 9. Spend your savings, but don’t stop budgeting

 You’ll want to be sure that your retirement funds last as long as you need them to.
-So you’ll need to have a clear plan for making your savings lasts because you won’t have next week’s paycheck to fix your financial mistakes.
+So you’ll need to have a clear plan for making your savings last because you won’t have next week’s paycheck to fix your financial mistakes.

 10. Hire a financial advisor